garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ai.md

 ## Existing Azure AI Services

-To connect to a Azure AI Playground, ensure it is within the same **Resource Group** containing the Bastion Host.
+To connect to an Azure AI Playground, ensure it is within the same **Resource Group** containing the Bastion Host.

 ### Step 1: Creating a Recipe